Lobbyra/webserv/docs/poc/mini_client/README.md

 Else, it will display on STDOUT the FULL response in ASCII that he recieved.

-You have to include a body with whatever message you want and the [Content-length](https://developer.mozilla.org/fr/docs/Web/HTTP/Headers/Content-Length) header.

 Code is to put in ./login/\*.